 When the final grand charge was made, the regiment moved at nearly right angles with the rebel front.
 The brigade charged gallantly, and the entire line, making a left wheel, came down on his flank, while engaging the Sixth Corps, when he went ‘whirling up the valley’ in confusion.
 In the pursuit to Fisher’s Hill, the regiment led, and upon its arrival was placed on the skirmish line, where it remained until twelve o’clock noon of the following day.
 The army was attacked at early dawn, and no respite was given to take food until the pursuit was ended.

 But, it was costly; casualties for the 47th were particularly high.
-A contingent of men from A Company were killed or wounded in action.
-Even the regimental chaplain, William Rodrock, suffered a near miss as a bullet pierced his cap.
+A contingent of men from A Company were killed or wounded in action, and even the regimental chaplain, Rev. William Rodrock, suffered a near miss as a bullet pierced his cap.

-The regiment as a whole also lost a number of men through capture by Confederate troops.
-Several of these men were imprisoned at the Rebel’s infamous Andersonville prison camp; others were held a POWs at Salisbury in North Carolina.
-Many died; all too many who survived were never the same.
+The regiment as a whole also lost a number of men through capture by Rebel troops.
+Several of these men were imprisoned at the Confederate Army’s infamous Andersonville prison camp; others were held as POWs at Salisbury in North Carolina.
+Many died and all too many of those who survived were never the same.